aj-staton/interpreter/README.md

   *Notice the lack of a file extension on the argv[1] argument.

 ### Credits
+Not all of this repository is my own, original thought.
 The framework to this code was written by Dr. Duncan A. Buell from the Unversity of South Carolina.
-The substance of the code is my own.
+The substance to the code is my own.